-We can rewrite the first term on the right hand side above in terms of a last passage time across $Wf$ by using Lemma \ref{L:rev-wm-fact} and Proposition \ref{P:wm-equivalent}.
+We can rewrite the first term on the right hand side of \eqref{E:W-many} in terms of a last passage time across $f$ by using Lemma \ref{L:rev-wm-fact}.
 This gives that

+where the second equality uses Proposition \ref{P:wm-equivalent}.
 Furthermore, by Lemma \ref{L:high-paths}, the above last passage is equal to $(Wf)_1(z) + \dots + (Wf)_k(z)$.
 The second term on the right hand side of \eqref{E:W-many} can similarly be written as $(Wf)_1(z) + \dots + (Wf)_{k-1}(z)$, completing the proof of the lemma. \end{proof}